MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/scenes.md

 **ToggleCollectionExample**

 Demonstrates the `ToggleCollection` script, which allows multiple toggle interactables to be grouped.
-Only one toggle is permitted to be toggled at any given time.
+Only one toggle can be toggled at any given time.

 **UIBackplateExample**